-From November 6 through November 8, 2011, Great Plains Energy will participate in meetings with investors at the 2011 Edison Electric Institute Financial Conference, and will make a presentation scheduled for 11:15 a.m.
-Eastern Time on November 8, 2011.
-An audio-only webcast link and the presentation slides will be made available in the Investor Relations section of Great Plains Energy's website at www.greatplainsenergy.com.
-In the webcast and presentation, Great Plains Energy will reaffirm its 2011 updated earnings guidance range of \$1.22 - \$1.32 per share which was previously provided on November 3, 2011.
+Representatives of Great Plains Energy will participate in meetings with investors at the Wells Fargo Securities 10th Annual Pipeline, MLP, and E&P, Services and Utility Symposium (the "Wells Fargo Symposium"); a representative of Great Plains Energy will participate on a webcast panel at the Wells Fargo Symposium, which is scheduled for 9:15 a.m.
+Eastern Time on December 7, 2011.
+On December 8, 2011, Great Plains Energy will also participate in meetings with investors at the Goldman Sachs Sixth Annual Clean Energy and Power Conference ("Goldman Sachs Conference"); a representative of Great Plains Energy will participate on a panel at the Goldman Sachs Conference.
+At the Wells Fargo Symposium and the Goldman Sachs Conference, Great Plains Energy will reaffirm its 2011 updated earnings guidance range of \$1.22 - \$1.32 per share which was previously provided on November 3, 2011.
+An audio-only link to the Wells Fargo Symposium webcast and the presentation slides will be made available in the Investor Relations section of Great Plains Energy's website at www.greatplainsenergy.com.
 A copy of the presentation slides to be used in the investor meetings and presentation is attached hereto as Exhibit 99.1.